 Trainee tutors receive the following:

-- The Introduction to TEFL.TP© Certificate, which includes the total amount of teaching hours for the summer in which it is issued.
+- TEFL.TP© Certificate, which includes the total amount of teaching hours for the summer in which it is issued.
 The certificate is a valuable addition to a CV and helpful support for further teaching positions.
 Tutors must complete the orientation and the minimum number of teaching hours (120 or 80, depending on the study programme) in order to receive the certificate.

 - Expert training from our didactic team, all of whom have come through the study programme and completed many camps as tutors themselves.
 In order to make the training more effective, tutors are assigned a mentor during orientation to help answer questions, provide feedback, and serve as a role model.
 During camps, the didactic team can be contacted for further direction or assistance with teaching or teaching material.